rh-messaging-qe/yacfg/README.md

 was focused on user facing CLI.
 And functions used by CLI is not optimal for use in another code.

-What is definitely needs to be done:
+What is definitely needed to be done:
 *   `generate` alternative that will use profile data directly from variable

 ## Documentation